elatov/elatov.github.io/_posts/2013-09-22-backing-rsync-to-pogoplug.md

     CPU variant : 0x2
     CPU part    : 0x131
     CPU revision    : 1

     Hardware    : Feroceon-KW
     Revision    : 0000
     Serial      : 0000000000000000

 Here is some information from uname:

     pogo:~# uname -a
     Linux pogo.dnsd.me 2.6.31.8 #5 Wed Sep 28 12:09:12 PDT 2011 armv5tel GNU/Linux

 So it's 800Mhz armv5 based processor.
-There was an interesting discussion about the Pogoplug performance in <a href="http://archlinuxarm.org/forum/viewtopic.php?f=29&t=2110" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://archlinuxarm.org/forum/viewtopic.php?f=29&t=2110']);">this</a> Arch Linux Forum.
+There was an interesting discussion about the Pogoplug performance in [this](http://archlinuxarm.org/forum/viewtopic.php?f=29&t=2110) Arch Linux Forum.
 The box has 128M of RAM as well.

 #### Disk Information